This procedure details the informal and formal process for resolving complaints and grievances involving a student and a school employee.

 Decisions of the hearing officer will be based solely on the evidence presented at the hearing, will consist of the written statements summarizing the evidence and stating the reasons for the decisions, and will be delivered to all parties concerned.

 The education records will be corrected or amended in accordance with the decision of OAH if the decision is in favor of the student.
 If the decision is unsatisfactory to the student, the student may place with the education records statements commenting on the information in the records or statements setting forth any reasons for disagreeing with the decision of the hearing officer, or both.
 The statements will be placed in and maintained as part of the student’s educational records, and released whenever the records in questions are disclosed.

 Students may have copies of their education records and this policy upon request.
-The copies of records will be made at the student’s expense rates at 5 cents per copy.
+There will be a fee for copies of records and transcripts, at the student’s expense.

 Copies of academic records or transcripts will not be released for students who have a delinquent financial obligation or financial “hold” at the college, unless otherwise required by law.

-Complaints regarding alleged failures to comply with the provisions of FERPA may be submitted in writing to the Family Policy Compliance Office, U.S. Department of Education, 400 Maryland Avenue SW, Washington, D.C.
+Complaints regarding alleged failures to comply with the provisions of FERPA may be submitted in writing to the Family Policy Compliance Office, U.S. Department of Education, 600 Independence Avenue SW, Washington, D.C.
 20202-4605.

 Complaints may also be submitted to the following designated college official.

-Complaints about compliance with the MGDPA may be brought to the college Data Practices Compliance Official, Steve Zmyewski, or to the Minnesota Commissioner of Administration.
+Complaints about compliance with the MGDPA may be brought to the college Data Practices Compliance Official, Maryellen Kanz, Director of Human Resources., or to the Minnesota Commissioner of Administration.